Keats/tera/docs/content/docs/_index.md

 For example, `{{ name | lower | replace(from="doctor", to="Dr.") }}` will take a variable called name, make it lowercase and then replace instances of `doctor` by `Dr.`.
 It is equivalent to `replace(lower(name), from="doctor", to="Dr.")` if we were to look at it as functions.

-Calling filters on a incorrect type like trying to capitalize an array or using invalid types for arguments will result in a error.
+Calling filters on an incorrect type like trying to capitalize an array or using invalid types for arguments will result in an error.

 Filters are functions with the `fn(Value, HashMap<String, Value>) -> Result<Value>` definition and custom ones can be added like so: